Are you struggling with your toddler’s behaviours?

 What Does Participation Involve?

 The intervention involves 7-weekly sessions, which run for approximately one hour.
 The first session is with the parent(s) alone and the remaining six sessions involve the therapist working with both parent(s) and child together.
-All families will be asked to complete three comprehensive assessments involving questionnaires, laboratory tasks, and an interview at pre-intervention, post-intervention and 6-months follow-up so that we can examine outcomes.

 If you’re interested in learning more about this treatment trial, or finding out whether you or your child are eligible, contact us.